-This year will mark David’s 16th year as a flight paramedic for LifeNet.
+David Chreene has worked for LifeNet since 2002 and is currently a flight paramedic for LifeNet Air 2 in Hot Springs.
 In addition to flying on LifeNet Air, David also works on the ground ambulance.

 “My dad was the chief of a volunteer fire department, so at an early age I was exposed to this type of career.
 I started running calls,” said David.